 Accounting and Finance professionals are usually comfortable working with this view of the asset base.
-That is because standard practice holds that assets in different categories may differ with respect to:
+That is because standard practice holds that assets in different categories may differ concerning:

-Property, Plant and Equipment Assets (PP&E assets) and perhaps other capital categories include such things as buildings, factory machinery, office furniture, large computer systems, and vehicles.
+The Property, Plant, and Equipment Assets (PP&E assets) and perhaps other capital categories include such things as buildings, factory machinery, office furniture, large computer systems, and vehicles.
 Firms usually choose and acquire PP&E assets through a competitive capital review process.
 This process emphasizes:

-- What the asset will contribute to the firm's ROA.
+- What the asset will add to the firm's ROA

 Asset Life Cycle Management for PP&E Assets

-Some firms describe PP&E assets as capital assets, or fixed assets.
-Note especially that traditional asset life-cycle management applies primarily to assets in these categories.
+Some firms describe PP&E assets as capital assets or fixed assets.
+Note especially that traditional asset life-cycle management applies primarily to holdings in these categories.
 That is because most of these assets have a lifecycle, prescribed depreciable life, and known total cost of ownership.

 For example, assets under any of these headings usually create depreciation expense every year of their depreciable lives.
 And this, in turn, impacts both the firm's Income statement and Balance sheet.

 - Firstly, depreciation expense lowers Net income, the Income statement "bottom line."
 And, this results in tax savings for firms that pay tax on operating income.

 - Secondly, depreciation expense lowers the asset's Balance sheet value.
 Depreciation expense, in other words, reduces total asset base magnitude.

 As a result, depreciation expense impacts both components of the return on assets ROA ratio.
 A lower net Income means lower "R" for the ratio, while lower total assets mean lower "A." Depreciation, therefore, plays a key role in ROA performance of the PP&E "investment portfolio."